Frequently Asked Questions:

 intend to follow through on this agreement, please do not come to us for a

 puppy.
-We do require a deposit on a puppy after it is born from you.
-Part of that deposit is non-refundable if you change your mind.
+We do require a deposit on a puppy after it is born from you. $150.00 deposit is non-refundable if you change your mind.

 Do you have both parents available for us to see?